 The Part D late enrollment penalty is added to your monthly premium.
-When you first enroll in Tufts Medicare Preferred HMO Basic Rx, we let you know the amount of the penalty.
-If you do not pay your Part D late enrollment penalty, you could lose your prescription drug benefits.
+When you first enroll in Tufts Medicare Preferred HMO Basic Rx Custom, we let you know the amount of the penalty.
+If you or your employer do not pay your Part D late enrollment penalty, you could lose your prescription drug benefits.